 The complete air conditioning system, typically consisting of an outdoor condenser unit and indoor evaporator/air handler.
 In split systems, these two units work together to cool your home.

-(Annual Fuel Utilization Efficiency) A percentage rating that measures how efficiently a furnace or boiler converts fuel into heat over a year.
-Higher AFUE (e.g., 95%+) means lower energy bills.
-Look for high-AFUE furnaces for better heating efficiency in Texas winters.
+Annual Fuel Utilization Efficiency.
+A percentage rating that measures how efficiently a furnace or boiler converts fuel into heat over a year.
+Higher AFUE (95%+) means lower energy bills.
+Modern condensing furnaces reach 95–98% AFUE.
+For Forney's mild winters, a mid-efficiency furnace (80% AFUE) is often the better value — the fuel savings from a 95% unit may take years to offset the higher price.

 The indoor component of a split HVAC system (often in the attic or closet) that contains the blower fan and evaporator coil.
 It circulates conditioned air through your home's ductwork.